-We aim to develop and integrate existing research-based tools, hareware and in particular build on existing components such as Alveo and Exsite9.
-To capitalise on possibilities now in reach, techniques will include collection of big data by citizens crowdsourcing), automated analysis and visualisation of corpora, and modelling of language interaction and evolution.
+We aim to develop and integrate existing research-based tools, hardeware, and in particular build on existing components such as Alveo and Exsite9.
+To capitalise on possibilities now in reach, techniques will include collection of big data by citizens (crowdsourcing), automated analysis and visualisation of corpora, and modelling of language interaction and evolution.

 Mobile apps will make possible crowd-sourced acquisition of linguistic corpora and corresponding metadata, and technology for receptive language and/or hearing assessment, using eyetracking, ultrasound, and/or iPad-based interactive activities.